-15.1 Lincoln Community Lottery is now in its fifth year, originally being launched in August 2018.
+- 15.1 Lincoln Community Lottery is now in its fifth year, originally being launched in August 2018.
 The lottery provides a useful tool for local good causes to use at no cost to raise additional funds to support their work locally.
-To date the lottery has raised over £192k, with 84 local causes currently using the lottery as a fund raising tool.

-- 15.2 For every £1 ticket sold, 50 pence directly goes to the supporters chosen good cause with an additional 10 pence supporting the Lincoln Lottery Community Fund.
+To date the lottery has raised just under £200k for local good causes, with 85 causes currently using the lottery as a fund raising tool. - 15.2 For every £1 ticket sold, 50 pence directly goes to the supporters chosen good cause with an additional 10 pence supporting the Lincoln Lottery Community Fund.
 Each supporter of the lottery also has the option of selecting the Lincoln Lottery Community Fund as their good cause and in these cases the full 60 pence supports this fund. - 15.3 The Lincoln Lottery Community Fund is allocated on an annual basis.
-The process of allocating the 2022/23 fund of £10,000, which was raised between August 2022 and August 2023, has commenced and it is expected the successful applicants will be chosen in early December 2023 following a selection process.
-All activity delivered using the fund must support the residents of the City of Lincoln.
-As the chair of the Lincoln Community Lottery Advisory Panel, I look forward to being involved in the selection process again this year. - 15.4 Due to the lottery being a type of gambling, the council continues to consider the impacts of gambling and ensure where the lottery is promoted, that this is done so responsibly.
+Following an application and selection process commencing in October 2023, the 2023 fund of £10,000 was awarded at the end of November 2023.
+The successful applicants for a share of the 2023 fund were The Centre for Reconciliation, Mint Lane Café, LEAP and Adi's Legacy Non-Profit CIC.
+The funding will be used to support projects over the coming year focused on the topic's green spaces and homelessness.
+All projects delivered using the fund must support the residents of the City of Lincoln. - 15.4 Due to the lottery being a type of gambling, the council continues to consider the impacts of gambling and ensure where the lottery is promoted, that this is done so responsibly.
 In August 2023 as part of this proactive approach, a joint decision was made between the City of Lincoln Council and the council's external lottery manager to change the minimum age limit for Lincoln Community Lottery from 16 to 18.
 Currently this change is not a statutory requirement of local authority lotteries.
 The change was formally implemented from 1st October 2023.